vpoluyaktov/IA_audiobook_creator/README.md

     14/15: Murder_by_Experts_50-04-24_046_Conspiracy.mp3 (28.92 MB)...
 OK
     15/15: Murder_by_Experts_50-05-22_050_Threes_a_Crowd.mp3 (28.39 MB)...
 OK
 ```
-Next stage is re-encoding downloaded .mp3 files with the same bit rate to avoid incorrect joining to a single audio file.
+Next stage is re-encoding downloaded .mp3 files with the same bit rate to avoid incorrect joining to a single audio file:
 ```
 Re-encoding .mp3 files all to the same bitrate and sample rate...
      1/15: Murder_by_Experts_49-06-13_001_Summer_Heat.mp3...
 OK